frees-au/ac-gcp/ac-etl/cloud-functions/email-nfe-warehouse/README.md

 # Email Processing Cloud Function

-This is the Google Cloud function which is subscribed to the Pub/Sub topic.
+This is a Google Cloud function which is subscribed to a Pub/Sub topic.
+A watch on a Gmail account triggers events to this topic.

 Aussie Coffee email receives XML files (NFe documents) from suppliers.
 These are harvested, invoice data sent to the Data Warehouse (BigQuery), and the XML files are stored in a Storage Cloud bucket.

 NFe stands for “Nota Fiscal Eletrônica,” which is an electronic invoice used in Brazil.
 NFe (XML) files coming in via email is a really good source of truth, since even the smallest suppliers are able to provide these XML files and are obligated by law.